tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 - Smart Cards.
 The electronic German ID (eID) card supports authentication of a card holder to online services with TLS-PSK {{SmartCard}}.

+- Quantum resistance: Some deployments may use PSKs (or combine them with certificate-based authentication) because of the protection they provide against quantum computers.

 There are also use cases where PSKs are shared between more than two entities.
 Some examples below (as noted by Akhmetzyanova et al.{{Akhmetzyanova}}):